jundalisay/superb/content/en/research/ranald/hands/chapter-04.md

+---
-Chapter IV.
+heading: Chapter 4
-THE PALM
-THE palm
+title: "The Palm"
+weight: 10
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

-itself, its shape and consistency, aside from the markings upon it, tells much about the person whose hand you are studying.
+THE palm itself, its shape and consistency, aside from the markings upon it, tells much about the person whose hand you are studying.
 Development of the hand, which is the instrument of the brain, is dependent on all the biological and chemical factors which also de-